The Listeners (TV series): Broadcast

 The series was screened at the 2024 Toronto International Film Festival on September 11, in the Primetime program, and broadcast in the United Kingdom on BBC One and BBC iPlayer on 19 November 2024.
+Starz acquired the series for the United States, where it premiered on 12 June 2026.

+The series released on Australian streaming services Binge and Foxtel On Demand, this version was recut with extra scenes into five episodes instead of the original four.

 Reception

-The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.4/10 based on 11 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 7.20/10 based on 19 critic reviews.
 The website's critics consensus reads, "Unfolding its mysteries at a patient pace, The Listeners beckons viewers to pay close attention -- which is made all the easier by Rebecca Hall's compelling presence".
+Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on 16 critics, indicating "generally favorable" reviews.

 The series received four-star reviews from The Times, The Guardian, the Daily Mail, the Financial Times, The Independent, and the Evening Standard, among others.
 Lucy Mangan in The Guardian called the series a "hauntingly delicate drama [that] will paralyse you with dread", while India Block in the Evening Standard described it as "a hallucinatory, nightmarish drama exploring mystery and conspiracy", and actress Rebecca Hall as "a revelation."
 James Jackson in The Times wrote "the actors are impeccable throughout, none more so than Hall, who... in the throes of ecstatic ritual, seems to be staring directly into the fabric of the universe.
 The Listeners takes suburban ennui to a new level altogether."
 Asyia Iftikhar in Metro wrote "not only was this taut thriller one of the best written shows of the year, but, in an incredibly divided society, I can't help but think it is 2024's most important watch."